RMerl/asuswrt-merlin/README-merlin.txt

    - NEW: Wifi status icon popup will report the state of each radios.
    - NEW: upnp custom config file for miniupnpd
    - NEW: unmount user script
-   - NEW: led_ctrl, makemime applet (for use in conjunction with sendmail)
+   - NEW: led_ctrl and makemime (for use in conjunction with sendmail) applets.
-   - NEW: Implemented control for network switch LED (all four at once)
+   - NEW: Implemented control for network switch LEDs (all four at once)
    - NEW: Stealth Mode: option to disable all LEDs
    - NEW: Added CONFIG_IP_NF_RAW and CONFIG_NETFILTER_XT_TARGET_NOTRACK modules.
    - FIXED: Radio toggle through WPS button would be overriden by a scheduled